Website header photo credit: Chelsea Zhang/Daily Bruin

 Outdoor learning space

 Sage Hill serves as an outdoor learning space, providing hands-on, meaningful teaching and undergraduate research opportunities for students in all fields.
-In the past, UCLA faculty have used Sage Hill as a site for instruction for courses in geography, ecology, environmental science, sustainability, zooarcheology, film, and many other topics.
+UCLA faculty use Sage Hill as a site for instruction in American Indian studies, design, ecology, English, environmental science, film, geography, sustainability, zooarcheology, and many other fields.
 It is a frequent site for continued student- and faculty-driven restoration projects.

 Connections